christso/crypto-investing-guide/README.md

 # The traditional financial system

 M2 money supply historically has increased around 6% per year, until 2020 when the growth rate was at 23%.
 Assuming the money supply continues to increase by 20% over the next 10 years, your real wealth (purchasing power) would reduce by 90%, even though the dollar value in your bank account remains the same.
-The inflation is usually higher near the end of the long term debt cycle, which is where we are now.
+The inflation rate is usually higher near the end of the long term debt cycle, which is where we are now.
 If by some miracle that we revert to 6% inflation per year, your wealth should reduce by around 50% in 10 years.

 ![](images/fed-m2-money-stock-20210312.png)